dataitgirls2/tutorial/Tutorial_1_0628.md

-### This document made by Chaewon Kang, Sunmin Park, Yewon Jeong (Team A) for making Daitgirls' Github Tutorial.
+### This document is made by Chaewon Kang, Sunmin Park, Yewon Jeong (Team A) for making Daitgirls' Github Tutorial.